ae6rt/decap/README.md

 ## Overview

-A CI build server based on a Kubernetes backend that executes builds in a build container.
+A headless CI build server based on a Kubernetes backend that executes builds in your build container.

 This project is under active development, and has no releases yet.

-_Aftomato_ is loosely based on the Greek word for _automation_.
+_Decap is loosely based on the Greek word for _automation_.

 ## Theory of Operation

 You have projects you want to build.
 Builds are articulated in terms of shell scripts.
-Aftomato ships with a _base build container_ that can locate those build scripts and run them for you.
+Decap ships with a _base build container_ that can locate those build scripts and run them for you.

-Post commit hooks on your projects of interest drive events into a web container in the core Aftomato containerized application which in turn makes calls into the Kubernetes API master to launch a build container to build your code.
+Post commit hooks on your projects of interest drive events into a web container in the core Decap containerized application which in turn makes calls into the Kubernetes API master to launch a build container to build your code.
 Builds can also be launched via web UI.